On Ticket management you can see how to use the ticketing system to check ticket status.

 High (2) – Major Errors causes conditions that seriously affect system operation, maintenance and administration, etc. and require immediate attention.
 The urgency is less than in Critical situations because of a lesser immediate or impending effect on system performance, End-users, and End-user’s operation and revenue.

-Medium (3) and Low (4) – Minor Errors do not significantly impair the functioning of the system and do not significantly affect service to CUSTOMER.
-These problems are tolerable during system use.
+Low (4) - Do not significantly impair the functioning of the system and do not significantly affect service.

 |Information.Component||Indicates the affected component.|